-- 1. Cover page (use the form provided in the Appendix) - 2.
+- 1. Cover page (use the form provided in Appendix B) - 2.
 Project objective and project abstract (see research page at www.metrans.org for examples; no more than one page) - 3.
 Background and motivation for the topic to be addressed (problem to be addressed, what has been done previously, why it is important, and relevance to METRANS UTC research areas) - 4.
 Methodology (the methodology by which project objectives will be accomplished) - 5.
-Tasks, Schedule and Deliverable (steps that will be followed in executing the methodology, and when they will be completed) - 6.
-Description of the expected research product and contribution to practice (.e.g. peer-reviewed publication) - 7.
+Tasks, Schedule and Deliverable (steps that will be followed in executing the methodology, and

+- when they will be completed) - 6.
+Description of the expected research product and contribution to practice (e.g. peer-reviewed publication) - 7.
 Qualifications (the research team's relevant skills and experience that will help ensure success) - 8.
 Budget justification (strong justification should be provided for unusual expenses, e.g., equipment).
 The extent of student involvement should be clearly stated - 9.
 Reference List (no limit) - 10.
-Budget (1 page, use the form provided in the Appendix).
-Please see relevant university budget instructions below. - 11.
+Budget (1 page.
+For USC proposals, use the form provided in Appendix B. For CSULB proposals, include with your proposal the budget that is used for the clearance process.
+Please note that all proposals must include a budget; proposals submitted without budgets will be considered incomplete and rejected.) - 11.
 Prior Project Accomplishments (1 page maximum.
 List publications, students who have received support from prior METRANS funding, and other grants received as a result of METRANS funding.
-Provide information on any policies, technologies, or products implemented as a result

-- of the research). - 12.
+Provide information on any policies, technologies, or products implemented as a result of the research). - 12.
 Letters of participation, or match funding commitment (attached, any number and length) Letters of participation are required for any project that involves data collection from private or public entities, access to private or public facilities, or cooperation of private or public entities. - 13.
 Short bios for all investigators and a list of recent (past 5 years or less) publications and funded research projects (2 page maximum).